 Our audit committee and board of directors and shareholders approved the grant of options to our CEO, such that during the 24 month period ending in May 2008, the CEO will hold options to purchase shares that represent 4% of our shares on a fully diluted basis.
 The options will vest in equal amounts over 4 years commencing from May 2006.
 Our board of directors further approved the allocation of additional options to be made to our employees if the total number of employee options, including the options to our CEO, during a 24 month period ending in May 2008 will represent less than 8% of the our shares on a fully diluted basis.
-Subject to shareholder approval, our audit committee and board of directors approved an option plan pursuant to which directors of our Company who are not affiliated with our major shareholders, including our current major wafer partners, and are not our employees will be granted up to 150,000 options under such plan for every three years of service as a director.
-The options shall vest over a three-year period.
-In addition, in December 2006, subject to shareholder approval, our audit committee and board of directors approved the nomination of Dov Moran as our new Chairman and the grant of approximately 3.16 million options to him, vesting over a four-year period.

-If we do not obtain Investment Center approval for an expansion plan, we may need to raise significant funds to meet our short-term activities and liabilities during the next three to five month period (see Risk Factors - "If we do not raise significant funds, or obtain Investment Center approval for our expansion plan, we may have to cease our operations.").
-In addition, even if we obtain Investment Center approval for an expansion plan, we will need to raise considerable additional funds from other sources primarily to finance (i) the ramp-up of Fab 2 to exceed capacity of 24,000 wafers per month, should we decide to further increase Fab 2's capacity, for which we currently estimate we would need to raise approximately \$150 million and (ii) our payments on the long-term loans from our banks and other debt.
+If we obtain Investment Center approval for an expansion plan (see Risk Factors - "If the Investment Center will not approve our request for a new expansion program, we would be required to seek alternative financing sources to complete the ramp-up of Fab 2, which may not be available..."), we will still need to raise considerable additional funds from other sources to finance the ramp-up of Fab 2 to exceed capacity of 24,000 wafers per month, should we decide to further increase Fab 2's capacity, for which we currently estimate we would need to raise approximately up to \$120 million to fully ramp-up Fab 2.
 We regularly engage in discussions with potential investors in order to attract them to make investments in our company.
 However, no understandings have been reached with respect to the amount of any investment or the terms of any investment and there can be no assurance that any investment will be made.
 These investments may be for shares or for securities convertible into shares, which would materially dilute the holdings of our current shareholders.